 - a beveled magwell.

+What were the main differences I noticed between Beretta 92X and 92X Centurion?
 When I picked up the Centurion model I ordered, the first thing I noticed was the grip.
 There is a ton of it!
-With the new texture of the stock grip and the checkering on the front and back straps, this might be the grippiest gun I’ve ever held.
+With the new highly textured grips and the checkering on the front and back straps, this might be the grippiest gun I’ve ever held.
 It reminds me of the Smith & Wesson M2.0 or the Springfield Armory TRP.

 The second thing I noticed was that out of the box, a Beretta 92 has a smooth trigger pull and an unusually smooth action when cycling the slide.
 This was no different.
 Thanks to the standard “D” hammer spring, this gun would be quite good as it is.
 However, I’ve heard so many good things about Earnest Langdon’s Trigger Job in a Bag, that I had to find out.
 The installation process was fun and easy with the instruction video on Langdontactical.com.
 What were the results?
 The results were superb.
 The reset is tiny, and the pull is as smooth as I can imagine is possible.
 Additionally, there is no overtravel that used to be present in the double-action pull.